hnrkptrsn/erlport_python_example/README.md

 	init, reads the arguments and sets up the pool with poolboy. call_python, wraps a gen_server call in a poolboy transaction. (check-out, call, check-in)

+apps/src/erlport_python_example_sup.erl

+	This obviously needs to be tweaked to your particular needs.

+	one_for_one == If a child process terminates, only that process is restarted.
+	If more than MaxR==10 number of restarts occur in the last MaxT==10 seconds, the supervisor terminates all the child processes and then itself.

+	NOTE that MaxR and MaxT should be a lot bigger for a production setup. :)

 apps/src/fortune_handler.erl

 	Simples cowboy setup, calls the Python process, formats the answer and returns it to the client.